EvanCesanek/Ouvrai/README.md

 - Run
   ```
   cd experiments/example
-  firebase init database # Enter N when prompted to overwrite database.rules.json
+  firebase init # Select Realtime Database (space), press Enter, type N when prompted to overwrite database.rules.json
-  npm i
+  npm i -D
   npm run dev # Start development server
   ```
-- Open the localhost development server (indicated in the console output) in Chrome.
+- Open the development server in Chrome (see console output, it is probably localhost:5173).
 Note that the example experiments are restricted to run only in Chrome for performance reasons.
 If you open them in another browser, you will encounter a message telling you to use Chrome.
 - Any changes to the source code are rapidly reflected in the local host, while reloading only the necessary resources.

 #### Firebase Emulator Suite